-Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction to the communities and USCG Training center.
+• Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction to the communities and USCG Training center.

 PROJECT STATUS: FY 11 funds were used to complete the 9th periodic nourishment cycle.
 This contract was awarded in September 2011 and completed in January 2012.
 The 10th periodic nourishment cycle originally scheduled for FY 13 will be rescheduled 2 years from the completion of the repair and restoration work currently scheduled and described below in response to Hurricane Sandy.
 The 2 years is based on the periodic renourishment cycle.
-This would tentatively be FY15 and dependent on adequate funding.